Soup’s on! It’s the season to enjoy this Vegetarian Split Pea Soup. Grab your favorite book and come enjoy a big bowl of

 At this conference, I learned that the two most important recipes developed in Canada are butter tarts and carrot pudding.
-It was during this conference that Ms.Baird mentioned that the best pea soup recipe was in this cookbook.
+During this conference that Ms.Baird mentioned that the best pea soup recipe was in this cookbook.

-I have adapted the recipe by reducing the amount of liquid and eliminating the ham bone in order to make this version.
+I have adapted the recipe by reducing the amount of liquid and eliminating the ham bone to make this version.

 This large healthy bowl of comfort food is waiting for you.